finbourne/lusid-sdk-csharp/sdk/docs/PropertyDefinitionsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PropertyDefinitionsApi();
-            var domain = domain_example;  // string | The Property Domain of the property to be deleted var scope = scope_example;  // string | The scope of the property to be deleted var code = code_example;  // string | The code of the property to be deleted
+            var domain = domain_example;  // string | The domain of the property to be deleted. var scope = scope_example;  // string | The scope of the property to be deleted. var code = code_example;  // string | The code of the property to be deleted.
+Together with the domain and scope this uniquely              identifies the property.

             try
             {